As the capital city and cultural hub of Macedonia, Skopje attracts a large number of tourists each year.

 Before arriving in Skopje, it’s helpful to familiarize yourself with the local currency, the Macedonian Denar (MKD).

-To avoid unfavorable exchange rates, it is advisable to exchange your cash locally or use ATMs in Skopje.
+To avoid unfavorable exchange rates, it is advisable to exchange your cash locally.

 Keep an eye on the current exchange rate, and always carry a small amount of local currency for emergencies.